vincentjzy/dictr/README.md

 ## Extension to DVC

-An extension of DICTr to digital volume correlation (DVC) can be found [here](https://github.com/vincentjzy/dvctr).
+An extension of DICTr to digital volume correlation (DVC) can be found in [DVCTr](https://github.com/vincentjzy/dvctr).

 ## Acknowledgement